 Downham Market Academy is one of the larger schools in Norfolk with a wide rural catchment area.
 Drawing students from a wide area, many of whom travel by bus, means we have a truly comprehensive intake.
-Historically, the school has enjoyed a good reputation, and after a challenging couple of years, this reputation is rapidly being regained and has been given further impetus by converting to an academy sponsored by the CWA Academy Trust.
+Historically, the school has enjoyed a good reputation, and after a challenging couple of years, this reputation is rapidly being regained and has been given further impetus by converting to an academy sponsored by the Eastern Multi-Academy Trust.

 The main ex-high school building was partially-renovated in summer 2013 and students returned in September to find a refurbished canteen and three new learning zones in the heart of the academy, effectively tripling our library and learning spaces.

 We are developing a range of new policies for the academy – based on current best practice and outstanding approaches from other academies – and we will be keen to hear your views on how we are doing through our parent partnership initiative, which we will continue to develop.

 We aim to grow ambition within all our students and we will support them to aspire to learn beyond limits and to achieve the best they can.

 We aim to achieve this through a single-minded focus on learning within a context of mutual respect, continuing to develop on our community-agreed respect principles, which state:

 - Are prepared and ready to enjoy learning

 - Are polite, helpful and always ready to listen

 - Bring a positive attitude towards every aspect of learning

 - Act as positive role models for those around them